k0mraid3/Samsung-Galaxy-Book-Windows-Apps-Enabler-Use-Samsung-Windows-Apps-on-Any-Device/Samsung OEM Apps/README.md

 Samsung Cloud Bluetooth Sync App - Product ID # 9NJNNJTTFL45 https://apps.microsoft.com/detail/9NJNNJTTFL45

+Samsung Gallery App - Product ID # 9NBLGGH4N9R9
+https://apps.microsoft.com/detail/9NBLGGH4N9R9
-Samsung Gallery App - Product ID # 9NBLGGH4N9R9 (Has a hidden photo editor that works only on Samsung devices, tried to RE it but is written in native code and that's not my best) https://apps.microsoft.com/detail/9NBLGGH4N9R9
+(Note - Has a hidden photo editor that works only on Samsung devices, tried to RE it but is written in native code and that's not my best)

+Samsung Studio App - Product ID # 9P312B4TZFFH
+https://apps.microsoft.com/detail/9P312B4TZFFH
-Samsung Studio App - Product ID # 9P312B4TZFFH (Note - I have patched a version of this app as a PoC, there is a set of instructions at the beginning of this apps code that tell it to check the system and deny if not Samsung hardware, I nop'ed those out so the app *just works* - See my other repo.) https://apps.microsoft.com/detail/9P312B4TZFFH
+(Note - I have patched a version of this app as a PoC, there is a set of instructions at the beginning of this apps code that tell it to check the system and deny if not Samsung hardware, I nop'ed those out so the app *just works* - See my other repo.)